Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Solutions/Pricing and Ratings.md

 ```

 I used a subquery(`sq`) to find the number of pizzas that were delivered for each pizza type.
 Then I used `CASE WHEN` to assign the prices as stated in the question.
-So if the pizza Id was 1 then the number of orders for that pizza was multiplied by 12 to get the sales from that pizza.
+So if the pizza Id was 1 then the number of orders was multiplied by 12 to get the sales from that pizza.
 If the pizza ID was 2 then the
-number of orders for that pizza was multiplied by 10.
-Then i summed the results.
+number of orders was multiplied by 10.
+Then I summed the results.

 Results: